Bruce Westerman

-Bruce Eugene Westerman (born November 18, 1967) is an American politician serving as the U.S. representative for Arkansas's 4th congressional district.
+Bruce Eugene Westerman (born November 18, 1967) is an American forester and politician serving as the U.S. representative for Arkansas's 4th congressional district.
 Previously, he served as member and the majority leader of the Arkansas House of Representatives.

 In 2014, Westerman was elected to the House to succeed Tom Cotton, who defeated U.S. Senator Mark Pryor in the 2014 Senate election.

 Background

 Westerman was raised in and resides in Hot Springs, Arkansas.
 He graduated as valedictorian of Fountain Lake High School in Hot Springs.
 He attended the University of Arkansas in Fayetteville, where he played college football for the Arkansas Razorbacks football team.
-He graduated with a Bachelor of Science in engineering in 1990 and subsequently received a master's degree in forestry from Yale University.
+He graduated with a Bachelor of Science in engineering in 1990 and subsequently received a Master of Science in forestry from Yale University.

 Westerman worked as an engineer and forester before being elected to the Arkansas House in 2010.
 He was formerly employed as an engineer and forester by the Mid-South Engineering Company.
 He served as president of the Arkansas chapter of the American Society of Agricultural and Biological Engineering.
 He is also a former chair of the Arkansas Academy of Biological and Agricultural Engineers, and served on the Fountain Lake School District school board.